About

 - Health and wellbeing

-Health and wellbeing outcomes are conceived as resulting primarily from positive changes in the other three outcomes.
+Health and wellbeing outcomes were conceived as resulting primarily from positive changes in the other three outcomes.

 Study components

-A spectrum of research approaches are being used to study these including a community health and wellbeing survey and embedded longitudinal survey; an outmovers survey; qualitative research; ecological analysis and an economic evaluation.
+A spectrum of research approaches were used to study these including a community health and wellbeing survey and embedded longitudinal survey; an outmovers survey; qualitative research; ecological analysis and an economic evaluation.

 More detailed information on these interventions, outcomes and emerging findings, and study components can be found within the research and findings pages.